MileHacker Logo

 • Tipping: Customary for service staff.
 Refer to sections on dining for specifics.

 • Photography: Generally no restrictions in public.
-Respect privacy; ask permission for close-up shots of individuals.
+Respect privacy; ask before taking close-up-up shots of individuals.

 Sensitive Subjects & Considerations